 Yoshino's centerpiece is the sacred Mt.
-Yoshino, a UNESCO World Heritage Site whose extraordinary beauty is worthy of the many poems written about it down the centuries.
+Yoshino, a UNESCO World Heritage site whose extraordinary beauty is worthy of the many poems written about it throughout the centuries.

 Although it is in Nara Prefecture, access to the Yoshino area is easiest from Kyoto Station.
 Alternatively, you can get to the Yoshino area from Osaka.

 From Kyoto: At Kyoto Station, take the Kintetsu Line, which reaches Yoshino Station in about 1 hour 45 minutes.

 From Osaka: From Abenohashi Station in Osaka, it takes 1 hour 25 minutes on the Kintetsu Minami Osaka Line to Yoshino Station.